DigitalPublishingToolkit/TOD27-Final-Corrections/md/08chapter7.md

 has allowed me to frame the critical engagement I have made with the material technologies and practices of videoblogging.

-Despite being involved in what became a ‘failed’ project,[^08chapter7_3] the videoblogging community developed and in some cases remediated some of the key aesthetic and technical practices that were taken up by subsequent online video users.
+Despite being involved in what became a ‘failed’ project, the videoblogging community developed and in some cases remediated some of the key aesthetic and technical practices that were taken up by subsequent online video users.
 For example, the visual effect created by